The Bergschrund5 min read

 Point of view

 The views from high up are stunning.
 The layers of wavelike clouds sway above the world in magic.
 What else could one possibly need?
-I think of the busy dots, entangled in illusions of happiness sold expired.
+I think of the busy dots, entangled in illusions of happiness bought on sale and with an expired date.
 I take the rubber and erase my dot from the weblike network.
 No longer part of it, I follow the natural laws of physics and adopt the strange behaviour of particles—I become unpredictable.
 I appear up and down; here, there and everywhere.

 The vertical strips the need for promises wrapped in ribbons.
 It declutters life of all that is but essential – a broomstick dusting off the burden of both heart and mind.